-While it can be seen as a way to improve one’s reputation, or simply as a response to a moral imperative to do good, we believe that corporate responsibility is critical to our business success and can provide us with new opportunities to create shared value.
-Our principal economic contribution to society is made through the discovery, development, manufacturing and marketing of our products, which directly improve and maintain the health of individuals and communities around the world, helping them to lead more productive lives.
+While it can be seen either as a way to improve corporate reputation or simply as a response to a moral imperative to do good, we believe that corporate responsibility is critical to our business success and can provide us with new opportunities to create shared, or integrated, value—that is, addressing social issues through business solutions.
+At the most basic level of delivering integrated value, our principal economic contribution to society is made through the discovery, development, manufacturing and marketing of our products, which directly improve and maintain the health of individuals and communities around the world, helping them to lead more productive lives.

 For additional information about our business and economic performance, please see our Form 10-K for the year ended December 31, 2017.

 |Sales (in millions)||$44,033||$42,237||$39,498||$39,807||$40,122|